nasa/cumulus-gap-detection/README.md

 ## Additional Notes

-Calling the gapConfig endpoint against large collections greater than 1 million granules ` may result in API GATEWAY timeouts therefore direct invocation of the gapConfig lambda or by running the script `???` will need to be done.
+Calling the gapConfig endpoint against large collections greater than 1 million granules may result in API GATEWAY timeouts.
+If this collection exceeds the threshhold then please follow instructions under gap_detection_operations.